vxpm/cubenotes/src/introduction.md

 > GameCube emulator.
 If my understanding is wrong, sorry!
 >
 > If you find something wrong or missing, please [open an issue](https://github.com/vxpm/cubenotes/issues/new)
 > or create a pull request.
+Help cubenotes become better!